aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

     // `myTopicQueue` will subscribe to the `my-topic` instead of `eventsQueue`
     topicSubscriptionQueue: {
       queue: myTopicQueue,
-      // Optionally provide `queueDelay` for configuring different value of acceptable backlog for `myTopicQueue`
+      // Optionally provide `scaleOnLatency` for configuring separate autoscaling for `myTopicQueue`
       scaleOnLatency: {
         acceptableLatency: cdk.Duration.minutes(10),
         messageProcessingTime: cdk.Duration.millis(250),